jkang98/carousel-metric/README.md

-## Build The Examination Grids
+## Compute The Examination Frequencies

-This build examination probabilities of each position for KINIT (training) and UvA (test):
+This compute examination frequencies of each position for KINIT (training) and UvA (test):

 ```python
 from carousel_metric.data import prepare_examination_results